mathgladiator/adama-lang/docs/blog/2022-01-03-errata-woe.md

 * client X reconnects and resubscribes
 * client X never gets payload "A""

-The only fix for this is that the publish stream needs to be made durable, but the MQTT protocol lacks a notion of sequencer when then you have to build into the protocol at a higher level.
-WELL, guess what, now you have a non-trivial game of pulling updates from another place.
-Should the protocol handle this?
+The only fix for this is that the publish stream needs to be made durable, but the MQTT protocol lacks a notion of sequencer.
+This is a generalized problem with pub-sub which I will address in a future post.

+You then have to build a new protocol (albeit much smaller) at a higher level.
+Should the MQTT protocol handle this?
 Maybe, but the point is there is no free lunch in terms of expectations.

 Another problem is the signalling on where the retry is made.
 MQTT forces your hand such that you have to respond to a failure of getting the SUBACK and the disconnection of the socket.
-OK, fine, but this forces the broker's handler that when it fails to maintain a single subscription to fail the entire connection.
+OK, fine, but this forces the broker's handler when it fails to maintain a single subscription to fail the entire connection.
 You must do this if you want to be honest with your client.
 As a contrast, RSocket allows streams to fail independently on a single connection.

 It could be said that there are expectations of consuming some streams which require special application logic.
 This however means the protocol was lacking, and you don't capitalize on the wide breadth of the protocol's client deployment.
 If you have to sprinkle logic across all languages, then you will need a client team to maintain all that shit.

 You can take a look at [the request stream patent which was filled](https://patents.google.com/patent/EP3790253A1/en) for details of what a great protocol could look like if you care about reliability.
 This protocol summarizes all my learnings and bootstraps off of the language of [RSocket.
 RSocket may be the most winnable game in terms of a future protocol to build on top of.](https://rsocket.io/).
+I say this knowing that RSocket has issues as well, but the distance between RSocket and something more ideal isn't that far.
+I intend to switch away from [gRPC](https://grpc.io/) when the protocol between the web proxy and adama server firms up.

 ## The importance of abstractions
 There was agreement on the need for abstractions, and that's what I was building up to as I am seeking to balance my trade-offs for Adama.
 With Adama, I have a specific engineering game that I am playing since I can't solve all the problems I want to.